bsgriggs/mendix9-searchable-reference-selector/docs/Reference.md

 **Max menu height** - A string expression for CSS height for the dropdown.
 Defaults to 15em. (only for Select Style = "Dropdown").
+**Option class name** - A string expression to add a CSS class based on each option's value.
+The class gets added to the item in the list and the item in the current value display.
 **Dropdown icon** - Override the default dropdown icon with your own glyphicon or images.

 ## Customization Settings